frankiearzu/DSMTools/DSM Forward Programming/Color_480x272/readme.md

 Thanks to all the people volunteered to test it.

 # NOTE for FC6250HX FC+RX version
-For the full size FC6250HX, DO NOT do the initial setup of your Swashplate type (orientation/placement of the 3 servos) with the tool.
-It is bricking/locking the RX where it cannot be recover unless you send it back to Speaktrum/HH.
-Getting one to analyze what is the problem.
-Set it up initially using the PC Tool + USB cable.
-After that, you can use it to change all other values in the field.
+For the full size FC6250HX, Only use V0.55 or newer.

+DO NOT use previous versions to do the Swashplate -> RX Orientation.
+The problem was that it did not have the orientation messages.. and you are choosing blind.
+The calibration will never stop until you place the RX in the right orientation, even after restarting the RX (if flashing red, is not in the right orientation.. if flashshing white is in the right orientation).

 # Introduction  (v0.55)